 Cornwall Fire and Rescue Service operates 31 stations.
-It employs 730 people, including operational staff and a range of support staff such as business support, health and safety, equality and diversity, training and development, engineering and workshops, procurement, critical control, performance and support for staff.
+It employs over 700 people, including operational staff and a range of support staff such as business support, health and safety, equality and diversity, training and development, engineering and workshops, procurement, critical control, performance and support for staff.

-The work the service does is varied and includes everything from fighting fires and rescuing people, to attending road traffic collisions and promoting community safety within local schools and to the wider communities within Cornwall.
+The work the service does is varied and includes fighting fires, rescuing people, attending road traffic collisions and promoting community safety within local schools and to the wider communities within Cornwall.

 For over 160 years, Her Majesty’s Inspectorate of Constabulary independently assessed and reported on the efficiency and effectiveness of police forces and policing, in the public interest.